 - you have no other reason to file an IR3.

-- you have received an ESS benefit from a scheme that is not exempt
+- you have received a benefit from a scheme that is not an exempt ESS

 - your employer has not provided the information to us.